 15 SMART approach

-The single single maintenance and reliever therapy (SMART) approach, also called maintenance and reliever therapy (MART), involves the use of a single inhaler that can act as both a preventer (maintenance) and a reliever.
-The inhaler may be used regularly every day at home, and will be brought to school and used to relieve symptoms; cAt the time of writing this, the only licenced medication for SMART in children is called Symbicort.
+The single maintenance and reliever therapy (SMART) approach, also called maintenance and reliever therapy (MART), involves the use of a single inhaler that can act as both a preventer (maintenance) and a reliever.
+The inhaler may be used regularly every day at home, and will be brought to school and used to relieve symptoms.
+At the time of writing this, the only licenced medication for SMART in children is called Symbicort.
 Symbicort currently comes as a breath-actuated inhaler that does not need a spacer, but in the future inhalers may be available for use with a spacer.
 Again at the time of writing this, SMART is only licensed in those aged ≥12 years, and should only have been offered to those children who are able to understand and comply with the regimen.

 A supplemental flow chart for those using Symbicort for the SMART approach is included.
 The maximum total daily dose of Symbicort (including daily preventer puffs) is normally 8 puffs, therefore it is important to know how many preventer puffs are being used throughout the day.

-If the maximum amount of Symbicort has been used (either 4 puffs on one occasion, or a total of 8 puffs (including any preventer puffs) in one day), or it is suspected that due to symptom severity the child is not able use the Symbicortrinhalation effectively, then a salbutamol (blue) inhaler with a spacer can be used to relieve symptoms (this can be the child’s own or the school’s emergency salbutamol inhaler and spacer) UNLESS SALBUTAMOL IS CONTRAINDICATED (e.g. it is known to cause increased symptoms).
+If the maximum amount of Symbicort has been used (either 4 puffs on one occasion, or a total of 8 puffs (including any preventer puffs) in one day), or it is suspected that due to symptom severity the child is not able to use the Symbicort inhaler effectively, then a salbutamol (blue) inhaler with a spacer can be used to relieve symptoms (this can be the child’s own or the school’s emergency salbutamol inhaler and spacer) UNLESS SALBUTAMOL IS CONTRAINDICATED (e.g. it is known to cause increased symptoms).
 This should follow the same procedure in flow chart 1.

 16 Emergency Inhalers